satansdeer/satansdeer.github.com/src/pages/posts/new-es10-es2019-javascript-features/index.md

 Now as I've promised you in the beginning - how to keep up to date with new Javascript features.

-Track the **TC39** [proposals repository](https://github.com/tc39/proposals). **TC39** is a commettee that eveolves Javascript.
+Track the **TC39** [proposals repository](https://github.com/tc39/proposals). **TC39** is a committee that evolves Javascript.

 In that repo you'll find documents describing proposals on 4 stages:

 * Stage 0 - Strawman
   Those are either yet to be presented to the committee or presented but not yet achieved criteria to get into stage 1.
 Strawman proposals don't have any criteria.
 * Stage 1 - Proposal
-  This is a stage when proposal stops being a strawman and starts to shape as something that might potentially become a javascript feature.
+  This is a stage when proposal stops being a strawman and starts to shape as something that might potentially become a Javascript feature.
 It needs to have some illustrative examples, and high-level API described.
 At this point proposal should have a "champion" assigned to it who will advance it's addition to standard.
 * Stage 2 - Draft
   Proposals at this stage should also get an initial spec text.
 * Stage 3 - Candidate